shawn-sandy/ideas/apps/mix/FIRST_PAINT.md

 ### Quick Start

-**Simple & Easy copy paste**
+**Simple & Easy copy paste option**

 - Create an empty html page
-- Copy and paste the code from [Gist](https://gist.github.com/shawn-sandy/0be9ce998760ec2193e31ac1d7ae2e85)this gist into your new HTML page
+- Copy and paste the code from [Gist](https://gist.github.com/shawn-sandy/0be9ce998760ec2193e31ac1d7ae2e85) this gist into your new HTML page
 - Launch you page in your browser
 - Edit/customize your page `markup and content`